blw043/nesmus3/README.md

     7x / 70 xx      Hold note for xx ticks.
     8x / 80 xx      Set length in ticks for following notes.
     9x / 90 xx      Set length in ticks for next note only.
-    Ax              Set note volume. $A0 silences the channel.
+    A0-BF           Set note volume to (byte & $1F). $A0 silences the channel.
-    Bx              Set envelope for music pulse streams (0,1), or set duty cycle for sfx pulse streams (4,5).
     C1-DF           Set tempo in frames per tick to (byte & $1F).
+    Ex              Set envelope for music pulse streams (0,1), or set duty cycle for sfx pulse streams (4,5).
     F0 xxxx         Call subroutine
     F1              Return from subroutine
     F2 xx           Begin loop, set loop counter